 6. You are not alone.
 Pick up the phone and call a friend.
 Skype with a grandparent.
 Reach out to Harborside Wellbeing for a telehealth session.
 Do not struggle alone.

 7. Remember this is one chapter in your book of life.
 If you look at your life as a book with lots of chapters, this is only one chapter in your book.
 There are more chapters to come.
 You did not have the choice that this chapter was added, but you do have the choice of how this chapter reads.
 This chapter will include loss and tragedy.
 It can also include triumph over tragedy.
 Maybe you have a loved one that was hospitalized because of the virus and they are now at home.
 This is triumph over tragedy.
 There are things out of our control, but you can control how you respond.
-Choose to not only survive this time in life but to also thrive once the next chapter begins.
+Choose to not only survive this time in life but get ready to thrive once the next chapter begins.

 Please pass on this information but no information may be copied or reproduced with out reference to its author, Dr. Beatrice Tauber Prior, Clinical Psychologist.
 Copyright 2021.